Seatis/my-teaching-materials/tools-and-coding/command-line/README.md

  - `git` `init`, `clone`, `add`, `rm`, `commit`, `push`, `pull`, `remote`

 ## Workshop/Tasks for this day
-  - Try to work without using your mouse; only use it if there's no other way (try to force yourself to learn the control codes; this improves your productivity)
+  - Try to work without using your mouse; only use it if there's no other way (try to force yourself to learn the keyboard shortcuts; this improves your productivity)
   - Command-line
     - setup the environment
     - basic terminal operations